 If you're thinking of taking your car on a ferry holiday to France or Spain, we've got all you need to know about preparing for your journey and driving abroad

-Taking your car to France or Spain on a ferry is so easy, and from any one of five UK ports you can embark on your adventure.
-And to make your holiday experience even more relaxed, you can book it all through Brittany Ferries.
+Taking your car to France or Spain on a ferry is so easy, and you can embark on your adventure from any one of five UK ports.
+And, to make your holiday experience even more relaxed, you can book it all through Brittany Ferries.

 Endless holiday possibilities

-If it's captivating views and stunning landscapes you're after, you could book an apartment in Spain's Picos de Europa National Park or embark on the Hidden Loire tour.
-You're more of a history buff?
-Follow the pilgrim trail in Northern Spain, or stay in Aquitaine, surrounded by fortresses and chateaux (there are stunning beaches, too).
+If it’s captivating views and stunning landscapes you’re after, you could book an apartment in Spain’s Picos de Europa National Park or embark on the Hidden Loire tour in France.
+You’re more of a history buff?
+Follow the pilgrim trail in northern Spain, or stay in Aquitaine, surrounded by fortresses and chateaux (there are stunning beaches, too).
 You want a city break?
-Sail to Bilbao, hop off and explore the vibrant city – it's a cultural and culinary feast.
+Sail to Bilbao, hop off and explore this vibrant city – it’s a cultural and culinary feast.

 Discover more of our expert travel and holidays advice